-The underlying premise of these comments is that the very nature of capitalism itself is beyond critique and that any business practice is inherently self-justifying as long as it’s legal.
+The underlying premise of these comments is that the very nature of capitalism itself is beyond critique and that any business practice is inherently self-justifying as long as it’s not illegal.
 There’s no context, no right or wrong, no point in even asking if there might be a better way to approach things.
-There’s nothing but mercenary interests (i.e., the profit motive).
+There’s nothing but mercenary interests driving everything.

 This is, frankly, nonsense.
 Just because something is legal does not necessarily mean it’s moral, ethical, responsible, or proper.
 There’s a difference between business and greed; there’s a difference between profit and profiteering; there’s a difference between having the right to do something and doing the right thing; there’s a difference between what you can sell and what you should sell; there’s a difference between corporate culture having a role in our society and corporate culture driving our world; there’s a difference between a market economy and a market society.

 Reasonable people can disagree about where those lines should be drawn, but you can’t pretend that the lines don’t even exist.
 Saying, “It’s just business” may explain why something has happened, but it does not necessarily justify why that thing has happened.